Income and Expenditure

 Total funding, including grants and contracts, to the voluntary and community sector:

 Estimating the economic size of the voluntary, community and social enterprise sector in Northern Ireland is a complicated task and one that is determined by the availability and accessibility of data from a wide range of sources.
-The State of the Sector research programme has produced a body of evidence that allows an assessment of the sector's finances to be made over a significant period of time.
+The State of the Sector research programme has produced a body of evidence that allows an assessment of the sector's finances to be made over a significant period.

-State of the Sector 2017 examines the income distribution of voluntary and community organisations.
-This 2015-2016 data was sourced from the Charity Commission for Northern Ireland online register resource on the 1st August 2017.
+The Income and Expenditure section of State of the Sector examines the income distribution of voluntary and community organisations in Northern Ireland.
+This 2017-2018 data was sourced from the Charity Commission for Northern Ireland online register resource.

-- NICVA reported that in 2013-2014 1.6% of organisations had an income of £5 million or more.
-CCNI data however shows that of the organisations that have updated accounts, 0.8% fall within this income band.
+- NICVA reported that in 2015-2016 0.8% of organisations had an income of £5 million or more.
+However, CCNI data shows that of the organisations that have updated accounts, 1.1% fell within this income band.

 2.1 Central Government

-The figures for 2014-2015 reported below outline direct departmental expenditure.
-The majority of data was sourced from the Government Funding Database.
-Some under-reporting of expenditure was identified in the database and where this was the case, additional data was sought directly.
+The figures for 2017-2018 reported below outline direct departmental expenditure.
+The data was sourced from the Government Funding Database.

-- The Department for Communities provided the highest funding to the sector in 2014-2015 with 48% of the total direct central departmental funding coming for this department.
+- According to data obtained from the Government Funding Database, The Department for Communities provided the highest funding to the sector in 2017-2018 with 47.2% of the total direct central departmental funding coming for this department

-- The Department for the Economy provided 30% of direct departmental funding to the sector with £71 million awarded from this source.
+- The Department for the Economy provided 8.2% of direct departmental funding to the sector with £41 million awarded from this source

-- The Department of Education and The Executive Office also awarded significantly funding with over £33 million coming from these sources.
+- The Department of Education awarded significant funding with over £33 million awarded to the voluntary sector

 2.2 Non-Departmental Public Bodies and Other Statutory Bodies

 This report continues to examine the funding relationship between non-departmental public bodies and the voluntary and community sector.
-Information was not accessible for all bodies and agencies as they are either under-reported or lie outside the current remit of the Government Funding Database.
-As a result, this resource only references to those non-departmental public bodies were data was accessible.
+Data presented below was obtained from the Government Funding Database.

-- The above graph continues to demonstrate the strong relationship between the sector and non-departmental public bodies with over £233 million awarded by 22 non-departmental public bodies in 2014-2015.
+- The above table demonstrates the strong relationship between the sector and non-departmental public bodies with over £356 million awarded by non-departmental public bodies in 2017-2018

-- Smaller funding grants were also provided by the Northern Ireland Tourist Board, Ulster Scots Agency and Northern Ireland Museum Council, totalling £1,451,491.
+- Smaller funding grants were also provided by Sports Northern Ireland, Foras na Gaeilge, Northern Ireland Screen, Tourism NI, Ulster Scots Agency and the Northern Ireland Museum Council totalling £8,350,198

 2.3 Local Government

-- Other councils that have strong funding relationships with the sector including Dungannon & South Tyrone, Derry and Down councils each of which funded organisations within their area over £1 million.
+- Other councils that have strong funding relationships with the sector included, Lisburn and Castlereagh City Council and Fermanagh, Omagh District Council and Antrim and Newtownabbey Borough Council each of which funded organisations within their area over £1.2 million

-- The council which contribute least funding to the sector was Ballymoney Borough Council , awarding £61,950 in the 2014-2015 financial year.
+- The council which contribute least funding to the sector was Mid and East Antrim Borough Council , awarding £41,842 in the 2017-2018 financial year

 2.4 Irish Government